nelson-social/community/Onboarding.md

 ## Welcome email

-We'll send an automated welcome email to new members that, ...
+We'll send an automated welcome email to new members that to help them familiarize with the platform and community.

 ```
 Welcome to nelson.social!